gardener-attic/bot-test-repo-1/.github/ISSUE_TEMPLATE/general_issue.md

 ---

-**What happened**:
+## What happened?

-**What you expected to happen**:
+## What you expected to happen?

-**How to reproduce it (as concisely and precisely as possible)**:
+## How would we reproduce it (as concisely and precisely as possible)?

-**Anything else we need to know**:
+## Anything else we need to know?

-**Help us categorise this issue for faster resolution**:
+## Help us categorise this issue for faster resolution

 <!-- First word is category, all consecutive words narrow it down. -->
 <!-- Please delete every word that doesn't fit here/from your PoV. -->
 /area               audit-logging auto-scaling backup certification control-plane cost delivery disaster-recovery documentation high-availability logging metering monitoring networking os performance quality security storage usability user-management
 /component   gardener dashboard documentation
 /kind               bug regression post-mortem
 /os                  garden-linux suse-chost
 /platform        alicloud aws azure gcp converged-cloud

-**Assess the priority of your issue**:

 <!-- Keep the next line if this issue has no high urgency.
 Delete the line, if you go for a higher priority. -->
 /priority normal